SCUT-DLVCLab/PAVENet/README.md

 ## <div align="center">:hammer_and_pick:Data Preparation</div>

-Download the HRDS4BV dataset and unzip it using the following commands:
+Download the HRDS4BV dataset and unzip it using the following commands (`7z` is recommended for the unzipping; please ensure that `7z` is installed and available):

 ```bash
 mkdir data